-The pharmacy is located in Cemaes Bay on the isle of Anglesey, in North Wales.
-The pharmacy premises are easily accessible for people, with adequate space in the large retail area.
-The pharmacy sells a range of over-the-counter medicines and dispenses both private and NHS prescriptions.
-It has a consultation room available for private conversations.
-And it supplies medication in multi-compartment compliance aids for some people, to help them take the medicines at the right time.
-The pharmacy is utilising the offsite dispensing facility for repeat prescriptions.
+The pharmacy is situated inside a GP Health Centre on the outskirts of Wrexham, North Wales.
+The pharmacy premises are easily accessible for people, with adequate space in the retail area.
+And it has a consultation room available for private conversations.
+The pharmacy sells a range of over-the-counter medicines and dispenses private and NHS prescriptions.
+It provides influenza vaccination services for both private and NHS patients.
+Some repeat prescriptions are assembled offsite at a hub pharmacy.